Hands-On Fundraising

 Another quick example:

-In all the years I spent at a theater, I learned a lot.
-The things you don’t see or think about from the audience.
+In all the years I spent in a theater, I learned a lot about what the audience doesn’t see.

 Like how freaking amazing stage managers are.

 As an audience member, you don’t see their work.
-You shouldn’t see their work.
+And you shouldn’t see their work.
 That would wreck the magic.
 But without them, nothing would work.

 So would I spend a whole appeal raving about what a wonder stage managers are?
 No.